nufailtd/terraform-budget-gcp/README.md

 This operation will output the `project_id` to be used in the next steps.

-Befor creating our resources it will be convenient to complete the following manual operations.
+Before creating our resources it will be convenient to complete the following manual operations.
 This will help us automate the final step.

 **Create an Oauth2 Client in GCP**